IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 ### <a id="new-theme"></a>New theme (RTM)

 The previously named iOS7 theme has been renamed to just iOS and replaces the prior iOS6-style theme.
-The iOS theme is now RTM and adds support for the Ignite UI Mobile Controls.
+The iOS theme is now RTM and adds support for the %%ProductName%% Mobile Controls.

 ![](images/Whats_New_In_Ignite_UI_2014_Volume_2_10.png)